Wednesday, November 6, 2024

 Sometimes my wife can be so stingy in spending money on her own travel.
 At that moment though she was not mentally prepared to pay 60 euros.
 It turned out to be a fine room with a beautiful vista.

 This Camino was Biya's first, and for me the second.
-We plan to do together the Camino Portugues (260km) from Porto to Santiago in 2025.
-And I will try to start end of April 2024 in Cadiz to walk the Camino Augusta/de la Plata, via Sevilla, Caceres, Salamanca and Ourense to Santiago (1130 km).
+We plan to do together the Camino Portugues (260km) from Porto to Santiago in late summer 2025.
+And I will try to start end of April 2025 in Cadiz to walk the Camino Augusta/de la Plata, via Sevilla, Caceres, Salamanca and Ourense to Santiago (1130 km).
 We shall see but the plan is already there!

 These boots were made for walking to the Cathedral in Santiago de C.